INFORMSJoC/2023.0108/README.md

 ### Code
 This paper solves the bilevel programs based on four methods, namely, MDP, eMDP, MPCC, and WDP, and use both direct and relaxation methods, respectively.

-The folder code contains four types of files: generation of linear bilevel programs([problem](code/problem)), objective functions ([fun](code/fun)), constraints, and main programs.
+The folder code contains four types of files: generation of linear bilevel programs( [problem](code/problem) ), objective functions ( [fun](code/fun) ), constraints, and main programs.
 An example is as follows:

--[main_MDP](code/main_MDP) is the main program that solves the bilevel programs by the MDP direct method.
+- [main_MDP](code/main_MDP) is the main program that solves the bilevel programs by the MDP direct method.

--[constraints_MDP](code/constraints_MDP) is the constraint program for solving bilevel programs by the MDP direct method.
+- [constraints_MDP](code/constraints_MDP) is the constraint program for solving bilevel programs by the MDP direct method.

--[main_RMDP](code/main_RMDP) is the main program that solves the bilevel programs by the MDP relaxation method.
+- [main_RMDP](code/main_RMDP) is the main program that solves the bilevel programs by the MDP relaxation method.

--[constraints_RMDP](code/constraints_RMDP) is the constraint program for solving bilevel programs by the MDP relaxation method.
+- [constraints_RMDP](code/constraints_RMDP) is the constraint program for solving bilevel programs by the MDP relaxation method.

 ### Data